Staged combustion cycle: Full-flow staged combustion cycle

 Full-flow staged combustion (FFSC) is a twin-shaft staged combustion fuel cycle design that uses both oxidizer-rich and fuel-rich preburners where the entire supply of both propellants passes through the turbines.
 The fuel turbopump is driven by the fuel-rich preburner, and the oxidizer turbopump is driven by the oxidizer-rich preburner.

 Benefits of the full-flow staged combustion cycle include turbines that run cooler and at lower pressure, due to increased mass flow, leading to a longer engine life and higher reliability.
-As an example, up to 25 flights were anticipated for an engine design studied by the DLR (German Aerospace Center) in the frame of the SpaceLiner project, and up to 1000 flights are expected for Raptor from SpaceX.
+As an example, up to 25 flights were anticipated for an engine design studied by the German Aerospace Center (DLR) in the frame of the SpaceLiner project, and up to 1000 flights are expected for Raptor from SpaceX.
 Further, the full-flow cycle eliminates the need for an interpropellant turbine seal normally required to separate oxidizer-rich gas from the fuel turbopump or fuel-rich gas from the oxidizer turbopump, thus improving reliability.

 Since the use of both fuel and oxidizer preburners results in full gasification of each propellant before entering the combustion chamber, FFSC engines belong to a broader class of rocket engines called gas-gas engines.
 Full gasification of components leads to faster chemical reactions in the combustion chamber, allowing a smaller combustion chamber.
 This in turn makes it feasible to increase the chamber pressure, which increases efficiency.

 Potential disadvantages of the full-flow staged combustion cycle include more stringent materials requirements, and the increased engineering complexity and parts count of the two preburners, relative to a single-shaft staged combustion cycle.

-As of 2024, four full-flow staged combustion rocket engines have been tested on test stands; the Soviet storable propellant RD-270 project at Energomash in the 1960s, the US government-funded hydrolox Integrated Powerhead Demonstrator project at Aerojet Rocketdyne in the mid-2000s, SpaceX's flight capable methalox Raptor engine first test-fired in February 2019, and the methalox Zenith engine developed for the first stage of the Stoke Space Nova vehicle in 2024.
+As of 2026, seven full-flow staged combustion rocket engines have been tested on test stands; the Soviet storable propellant RD-270 project at Energomash in the 1960s, the US government-funded hydrolox Integrated Powerhead Demonstrator project at Aerojet Rocketdyne in the mid-2000s, SpaceX's flight capable methalox Raptor engine first test-fired in February 2019, YF-215 by Chinese Academy of Aerospace Liquid Propulsion Technology in May 2023, the methalox Zenith engine developed for the first stage of the Stoke Space Nova vehicle in 2024, BF-20 by LandSpace in May 2025, and Mjölnir by New Frontier Aerospace in 2025.

 The first flight test of a full-flow staged-combustion engine occurred on 25 July 2019 when SpaceX flew their Raptor methalox FFSC engine on the Starhopper test rocket, at their South Texas Launch Site.
-As of January 2025, the Raptor is the only FFSC engine that has flown on a launch vehicle.
+As of April 2026, the Raptor is the only FFSC engine that has flown on a launch vehicle.